 You can use certifications to reinforce lessons, helping reps to retain more information during sales ramp up time by testing key skills.
 An example of a certification would be an objection handling test, or a test on the features of your products.
 The certifications we rely on in our onboarding plan are:

-In our own 6 week ramp plan, we detail a curriculum that should be covered during each week.
-Here is an overview of what we recommend during each week of onboarding.
+In our own six-week ramp plan, we detail a curriculum that should be covered each week.
+Here is an overview of what we recommend for each week of onboarding.

-During week one, your main focus should be on product knowledge, competitor awareness, and intros to demos and calls.
+Your main focus during week one should be product knowledge, competitor awareness, and introductions to demos and calls.

-When laying out reps’ daily schedule, make sure to include other onboarding tasks that will vary based on your company, such as signing up for payroll and security or bias training.
-Also note that this week accounts for deep-dives on three main competitors, but this can be adjusted depending upon your unique competitor landscape.
+When laying out reps’ daily schedules, include other onboarding tasks that will vary based on your company, such as signing up for payroll and security or bias training.
+Also note that this week includes deep dives into three main competitors, which can be adjusted depending on your unique competitor landscape.

 Week two ends with a cold call certification based on mastering our cold call framework, so the main purpose of this week is to prepare your reps to pass it with the practice and knowledge they’ll need to sound confident in front of prospects.

 Having new reps shadow experienced reps on calls or listen to recordings from call libraries is particularly useful here.
-There’s also an emphasis this week on reviewing past information (reinforcement is key!).
+This week, there’s also an emphasis on reviewing past information (reinforcement is key!).

 Sales cadence software can provide additional support once your reps are at a place where they’re calling and emailing prospects.
-These technologies will provide a list of tasks for reps to accomplish each day (ex: call this person; research that company), arranged and prioritized according to rules you set.
+These technologies will provide a list of tasks for reps to accomplish each day (ex, call this person; research that company), arranged and prioritized according to your rules.

 Now that your new reps have proven they’re ready to start making cold calls, it’s time to introduce quota-carrying duties to their days.
-Choose a set number of calls you’d like them to make per day, and have them accomplish that along with their training.
+Choose a set number of calls you’d like them to make daily, and have them accomplish that along with their training.

 As of this week, your reps can do both call and email outreach.
-Give set numbers for calls and emails, and raise the number of calls from last week.
-The amount of time they’ll spend on prospecting each day will be going up vis-a-vis the time they spend onboarding.
+Give set numbers for calls and emails and raise the number of calls from last week.
+The time they’ll spend on prospecting each day will increase relative to the time they spend onboarding.

 To start, raise the number of calls and emails expected for the week.
-The number should be at or close to the amount you would expect from a fully ramped SDR, since they’re about to conclude their training.
+Since they’re about to conclude their training, the number should be at or close to what you expect from a fully ramped SDR.

 Beyond that, there are two primary goals for this week

-If you’re onboarding a group of reps, put each one in charge of recapping a specific principle for the group that you went over in onboarding.
-If you’re only onboarding one or two, have them each choose the topic that they struggled with the most.
+If you’re onboarding a group of reps, put each one in charge of recapping a specific principle for the group you went over in onboarding.
+If you’re only onboarding one or two, have them choose the topic they struggled with most.

-Over the course of the week, also ask each rep to become an expert on something new that you didn’t go over in onboarding.
+Over the week, also ask each rep to become an expert on something new that you didn’t go over in onboarding.
 Have them present what they learned to the group in the Onboarding Graduation Ceremony.

-Training should never stop after 6 weeks.
-Once your SDRs have worked through the initial onboarding plan, you can continue to reinforce previous lessons and introduce new ones with ongoing training.
+Training should never stop after six weeks.
+Once your SDRs have worked through the initial onboarding plan, you can continue reinforcing previous lessons and introducing new ones with ongoing training.
 More experienced reps will also benefit from ongoing training, so you can and should involve the whole team in these exercises.
-You could even have them lead peer-to-peer training, which will help reps develop their leadership skills.
+You could even have them lead peer-to-peer training to help reps develop their leadership skills.

-Training is most effective when reinforced in real time.
-As an example, Moments™ by Revenue.io uses proprietary AI technology to reinforce ongoing training in real-time on calls, using nudges and notifications to help SDRs with competitor mentions, objection handling, relevant content suggestions, etc.
+Training is most effective when reinforced in real-time.
+For example, Moments™ by Revenue.io uses proprietary AI-powered technology to reinforce ongoing training in real-time on calls, using nudges and notifications to help SDRs with competitor mentions, objection handling, relevant content suggestions, etc.

 To find out more about real-time guidance, check our eBook “AI-Powered Conversation Guidance or check out this video: